Caroline Kennedy: Education and personal life

+Career

 Kennedy is an attorney, writer, and editor who has served on the boards of numerous non-profit organizations.
 With Ellen Alderman, she co-wrote the book, In Our Defense: The Bill of Rights In Action, which was published in 1991.
-During an interview regarding the volume, Kennedy explained that the two wanted to show why the Fourth Amendment of the United States Constitution was written.
+During an interview regarding the volume, Kennedy explained that the two wanted to show why the Fourth Amendment to the United States Constitution was written.
 She attended the Robin Hood Foundation annual breakfast on December 7, 1999.
-Her brother John had been committed to the organization, which she spoke of at the event.
-In 2000, she supported Al Gore for the presidency and mentioned feeling a kinship with him since their fathers served together in the Senate.
-Kennedy spoke at the 2000 Democratic National Convention which was held in Los Angeles, California, the first time since the 1960 Democratic National Convention, where her father had been nominated by the Democratic Party for the presidency.
+Her brother, John Jr., had been committed to the organization, which she spoke of at the event.
+In 2000, Kennedy supported Al Gore for the presidency and mentioned feeling a kinship with him since their fathers served together in the Senate.
+She spoke at the 2000 Democratic National Convention which was held in Los Angeles, California, the first time since the 1960 Democratic National Convention, where her father had been nominated by the Democratic Party for the presidency.

-From 2002 through 2004, she worked as director of the Office of Strategic Partnerships for the New York City Department of Education, appointed by School Chancellor Joel Klein.
-The three-day-a-week job paid her a salary of $1 and had the goal of raising private money for the New York City public schools; she helped raise more than $65 million.
-She served as one of two vice chairs of the board of directors of The Fund for Public Schools and is currently honorary director of the fund.
-She has also served on the board of trustees of Concord Academy, which she attended as a teen.
+From 2002 through 2004, Kennedy worked as director of the Office of Strategic Partnerships for the New York City Department of Education, appointed by School Chancellor Joel Klein.
+The three-day-a-week job paid Kennedy a salary of $1 and had the goal of raising private money for the New York City public schools.
+She helped raise more than $65 million.
+Kennedy served as one of two vice chairs of the board of directors of The Fund for Public Schools and is currently honorary director of the fund.
+She has also served on the board of trustees of Concord Academy, which Kennedy attended as a teen.